Olive 04HD Integrated Music Playback System

 Retail price 2499 euro

 It has to be said: this is my first experience with an all-in-one computer audio playback solution.
-Thus far I haven’t had high hopes for systems like this, mostly because they are, in effect, a scaled down but regular computer motherboard, power supply, hard drive, network card and a soundcard in one box.
-I have been sceptic for a long time.
-Needless to say I didn’t expect too much from the Olive at first.
+Thus far I haven’t had high hopes for systems like this, mostly because they are, in effect, a scaled-down but regular computer motherboard, power supply, hard drive, network card and a soundcard in one box.
+I have been a sceptic for a long time.
+Needless to say, I didn’t expect too much from the Olive at first.
 But recent experiences have shown that huge advances have been made in the area of computer audio replay, so I encountered the Olive with an open mind.
-And it is good that I did, because this unit is capable of very, very good audio playback.
+And it is good that I did because this unit is capable of very, very good audio playback.

 What is it?

-Olive recommend TVersity as a server program, which I installed on my Windows computer.
-Indeed, after this, the serverfunction worked flawlessly.
+Olive recommends TVersity as a server program, which I installed on my Windows computer.
+Indeed, after this, the server function worked flawlessly.
 There was no network setup to be done at all: everything went intuitively and automatically.
 The same goes for ripping a cd: the software automatically connects with a remote server for disk info and album artwork.
-And should your cd not be in the database, then you can always enter the data manually via the Olive’s built in touchscreen, or alternatively, comfortably from a computer’s web browser, via an Olive-specific app, called iMaestro.
+And should your cd not be in the database, then you can always enter the data manually via the Olive’s built-in touchscreen, or alternatively, comfortably from a computer’s web browser, via an Olive-specific app, called iMaestro.
 But this only works from a Firefox web browser.

-So, here we have an integral solution complete with network compatibility (albeit in limited form), but then again: with the built in 2TB hard drive, it is doubtful that you’ll quickly run out of disk space.
-So, as long as your material is ripped to the Olive’s internal drive, or you use compatibe server programs, all is good.
+So, here we have an integral solution complete with network compatibility (albeit in limited form), but then again: with the built-in 2TB hard drive, it is doubtful that you’ll quickly run out of disk space.
+So, as long as your material is ripped to the Olive’s internal drive, or you use compatible server programs, all is good.

 First listening – the cinema aka secondary listening room

-Above: The buttons on the front panel are made from soft rubber that guarantees secure grip but also attrackt dust.
+Above: The buttons on the front panel are made from soft rubber that guarantees secure grip but also attracts dust.
 It is easy to clean with a slightly moist towel though.